riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 ### General

 - If BY the arrival of a patient no dose is open for backfill and no dose is openable for backfill then the patient is rejected
+- If there is no a cohortsize number of spots available for the next cohort, the algorithm returns
 - The DLT_time is used as the time for assignment (reference to BLRM and TITE-BLRM)

 ### not EWOC